top of page

 Jerash

-Jerash is an ancient city in Jordan, known for its remarkably well-preserved Greco-Roman ruins.
+An ancient city known for its remarkably well-preserved Greco-Roman ruins.
 It was part of the Decapolis league and features impressive structures like the Oval Plaza, Hadrian's Arch, and the South Theater.
-Jerash offers a fascinating glimpse into the architecture and history of the Roman Empire in the Middle East and is a popular tourist destination.
+Jerash offers a fascinating glimpse into the architecture and history of the Roman Empire in the Middle East.

 Ajloun